jfaleiro/wearable/README.md

 * variable: one of the measurement variables, valued from `tBodyAcc_mean_X:fBodyBodyGyroJerkMag_std`
 * activity: one of WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
-* subject: an identifier of the subject in play in that experiment
+* subject: an identifier of the subject in play during those phases and experiments
 * mean: the mean of the variable across all phases and experiments

-The resut of overall computation is available in final result file `tidy_data.txt`
+The resut of overall computation is saved and made available in the final result file `tidy_data.txt`, under the current directory.

 References
 ----------